orchardstreet/CLI-IRC-client/README.md

 # CLI-IRC-client

-A simple IRC client

-Works with Debian-based Linux
+A simple and very portable IRC client.
+Should compile with gcc and other common compilers on Linux and Unix-like systems.
+The software is C89 compliant and doesn't use any functions outside ANSI C and POSIX sockets API.

 ## To compile and run
 git clone https://github.com/orchardstreet/CLI-IRC-client